fullcalendar/fullcalendar/readme.md

 You can optionally add the `--sourceMap` flag to output source maps for debugging.

-When you are finished, run the following command to write the distributable files into the `./build/out/` and `./build/dist/` directories:
+When you are finished, run the following command to write the distributable files into the `./dist/` directory:

 	grunt